Tag Archives: Military

 Canadian Virtual War Memorial

-Named in remembrance of Canadian Army Lance Corporal Stanley James Monroe, K41218, from McBride.
-Serving with the Canadian Forestry Corps when he was killed 1 July 1942, age 24.
+Named in remembrance of Canadian Army Lance Corporal Stanley James Monroe, K41218, from McBride, who was serving with the Canadian Forestry Corps when he was killed 1 July 1942, age 24.

 References: